 I reveled in the fact that I was living in the moment, earning money doing what I love, all while being in the position to decide “this afternoon I might just go for a walk and check out La SagradaFamilia”.

-So how did I make it work?
+So how did I make it work being a digital nomad?

 Here are some of the things I did to keep the wheels in motion and still have my freedom:

 1. Complete transparency

 I managed expectations by letting clients know exactly what I was up to and where I was.
 I also made sure that I never went completely off the grid and was contactable at least on week days.

 My partner was very patient in allowing me to spend at least a couple of full days per week staying in a hotel room or going to a café to work while she explored our current location.
 The compromise was that I missed out on a few things.
 But I quickly learned there’s no better motivator for productivity than knowing that once you get the job done, you can step outside for a rendezvous with your partner to spend the afternoon together at the Louvre.